aspecto-io/malabi/README.md

 To sum it up, be sure that whenever you want to make assertions on a span - the code that created it must be in the callback the malabi function receives, and the malabi function returns the spans created.

+## Storage Backends
+Malabi supports 2 types of storage backends for the telemetry data created in your test (spans and traces).
+1. InMemory
+In this mode malabi stores the data in memory.

+To select this mode, set MALABI_STORAGE_BACKEND env var to `InMemory`
+2. Jaeger
+To select this mode, set MALABI_STORAGE_BACKEND env var to `Jaeger` Also, you can control 2 additional env vars here:
+   1. MALABI_JAEGER_HOST - let's you control the hostname for where jaeger is deployed. it must be running somewhere for this mode to work and it's up to you to make it run.
+   Example values: `localhost`,`example.com`.
+   2. MALABI_JAEGER_QUERY_PROTOCOL - the protocol used to query jaeger API for the spans.
+Either `http`(default) or `https`.

+For both storage backends, malabi creates an endpoint (hosted inside the service-under-test) for the test runner to call query.

 ## Caveat: Usage with Jest

 Currently, Jest does not play out well with OpenTelemetry due to Jest's modifications of the way modules are required and OTEL's usage of